 4. Expand your services

-Look at your current clients and think about how you could make their lives easier.
+Consider your current clients and think about how you could make their lives easier.
 Do you work for lots of pet owners?
-Offer to walk their dogs when you're done cleaning.
-Do your families have messy closets?
-Take classes through the National Association of Professional Organizers so you can help them out.
+Offer to walk their dogs when you’re done cleaning.
+Do your families have messy closets or rooms or areas that need tidying or organization?
+Offer your services in these areas.
+And if you need to polish up on these skills, you can take courses and get various certifications through the National Association of Productivity and Organizing.

 5. Look into commercial cleaning